JMarie39/Sequential-Binary-Circuit/README.md

     - If the user suddenly updated the input fields the user should click the show _step-by-step_ button.
 Otherwise, if the user clicked the _next step_ it would still show the next step of the previous input.
   - All
     - This shows the whole output.
-  - Clear
-    - This clears the inputs and the solutions.
 - Have fun and enjoy.